-Appendix D - Use Agreement Drafts
+Appendix F - Use Agreement Drafts

-AOPA has developed the following Use Agreement with help from a number of airports during our 2014 and 2015 show cycles.
+AOPA has developed the following Use Agreement with help from a number of airports during our previous show cycles.
 This is our preferred instrument for securing the necessary legal and insurance requirements from an airport.
 If your airport requires a different instrument for signature, please include that in your proposal.

-AIRPORT USE AND LICENSE AGREEMENT between Aircraft Owners and Pilots Association and

-WITNESSETH:

-WHEREAS, the Licensor administers and operates \\\\\\ Airport, hereinafter referred to as "Airport" and Licensee desires to utilize certain portions of the Airport and its facilities in conjunction with a fly-in ("Event") to be conducted from \\\\\\ to \\\\\, 2015; and

-WHEREAS, the parties desire to enter into an Airport Use and License Agreement, hereinafter referred to as "Agreement", to provide for the terms and conditions of the use of the Airport and its facilities;

-NOW THEREFORE, in consideration of the mutual covenants and agreements contained herein, the parties hereto agree, for themselves, their successors and assigns, as follows:

-1. Premises: The Licensor does hereby grant unto the Licensee permission to utilize such portions of the Airport runways, taxiways, ramp space, improved and unimproved areas, roads, walkways and such other facilities as shall be from time to time approved by the Licensor or the Licensor's Executive Director; and Licensee shall submit, for such approval, an Airport Use Plan and Location Layout (the "Premises").
-In connection therewith, Licensee shall have the right to arrange, coordinate, host, and manage the Event, including the sale of food and beverages excluding alcoholic beverages, aircraft static displays, airplane rides, and specialty novelty sales, and Licensee shall be solely responsible for arranging for and contracting with all parties invited by Licensee to participate in or provide services to the event.
-It is understood by both parties that in so permitting such use for purposes of conducting the Event, close contact and cooperation between Licensee and the Licensor shall be required.
-Licensee commits itself to make every effort to keep the Licensor apprised of developments concerning the event through its designated representative.

-2. Term: The term of this Agreement shall commence as of 6:00 a.m., \\\\\ Time, on \\\\\, \\\\, 2015, and terminate at 8:00 p.m. on \\\\\, \\\\, 2015.
-Notwithstanding the foregoing, the parties acknowledge that they shall mutually cooperate in establishment of concession stands, designated parking areas, parking and storage of aircraft and equipment so as to cause the least disruption of normal aviation and business activity at the Airport prior to, during and subsequent to the Event.

-3. Rights of Ingress and Egress: Licensee shall, upon the days of the fly-in, be allowed the right to control ingress and egress for its participants, members, employees, agents, and invitees in accordance with standards for the same to be agreed upon between the Licensee and the Licensor, not to derogate against contractual rights of tenants.
+- 3. Rights of Ingress and Egress: Licensee shall, upon the days of the fly-in, be allowed the right to control ingress and egress for its participants, members, employees, agents, and invitees in accordance with standards for the same to be agreed upon between the Licensee and the Licensor, not to derogate against contractual rights of tenants.
 Licensee is required at all times to maintain safe and complete crowd control.
-Licensee shall be granted access to Airport facilities on \\\\\\, 2015 for the purpose of setting-up displays or other required appurtenances without disrupting normal business activities.

-4. Airport Surfaces Closure: Licensee acknowledges that only representatives of the Licensor are authorized to close or open Airport taxiways and runways and issue applicable Notices to Airmen (NOTAMs).
-The parties hereto agree that Airport shall remain open and there shall be no disruption to normal business activities on the Airport during the Event.

-5. Rights and Privileges: While it is contemplated the Licensee shall be, and is hereby, granted the right to conduct its Event upon the Premises on the dates designated herein, said rights shall be subordinate to Federal Aviation Administration rules and regulations, regulations of the Airport, and needs of the flying public.
-Notwithstanding the foregoing, the parties acknowledge their mutual intent that arrangements be made satisfactory to all involved, including third parties, to the end that the general public as well as the flying public may benefit from both the contemplated event and utilization of the Airport for its normal purposes.

-6. Taxes and Assessments: If Licensee is required to pay any taxes, charges, or fees with respect to its Event, together with the planning therefore, cleanup, or in any other fashion connected therewith, Licensee shall pay the same when due, and shall defend, indemnify and hold harmless the Licensor, its agents and employees from any claims, actions or expenses in conjunction therewith.

-7. Maintenance, Utilities and Cleanup: Licensee shall be solely responsible for maintenance and utilities necessary or utilized in conjunction with the conduct of its Event and shall make appropriate arrangements for acquisition of those items.
+Licensee shall be granted access to Airport facilities on , 2017 for the purpose of setting-up displays or other required appurtenances without disrupting normal business activities. - 4.
+Airport Surfaces Closure: Licensee acknowledges that only representatives of the Licensor are authorized to close or open Airport taxiways and runways and issue applicable Notices to Airmen (NOTAMs).
+The parties hereto agree that Airport shall remain open and there shall be no disruption to normal business activities on the Airport during the Event. - 5.
+Rights and Privileges: While it is contemplated the Licensee shall be, and is hereby, granted the right to conduct its Event upon the Premises on the dates designated herein, said rights shall be subordinate to Federal Aviation Administration rules and regulations, regulations of the Airport, and needs of the flying public.
+Notwithstanding the foregoing, the parties acknowledge their mutual intent that arrangements be made satisfactory to all involved, including third parties, to the end that the general public as well as the flying public may benefit from both the contemplated event and utilization of the Airport for its normal purposes. - 6.
+Taxes and Assessments: If Licensee is required to pay any taxes, charges, or fees with respect to its Event, together with the planning therefore, cleanup, or in any other fashion connected therewith, Licensee shall pay the same when due, and shall defend, indemnify and hold harmless the Licensor, its agents and employees from any claims, actions or expenses in conjunction therewith. - 7.
+Maintenance, Utilities and Cleanup: Licensee shall be solely responsible for maintenance and utilities necessary or utilized in conjunction with the conduct of its Event and shall make appropriate arrangements for acquisition of those items.
 Licensee shall furnish appropriate personnel and equipment to clean up the Premises, the Airport areas utilized in conjunction with the Event, any areas affected thereby, and shall restore the same to the condition that prevailed immediately prior to commencement of the Event.
 If Licensor incurs any reasonable expenses to return the grounds and facilities to the original state that existed prior to the fly-in, Licensee agrees to reimburse Licensor for those expenses.

-Licensee shall clean up the Air Operations Area of the Airport and the remainder of the Airport no later than 8:00 p.m. on \\\\\\, \\\\\, 2015.